 The certificate is part of a FAST TRACK curriculum, which can be completed in one semester.
-GIS 150 and GIS 180 will be offered consecutively August 27th-18th 2014.
+GIS 150 and GIS 180 will be offered consecutively August 27th-December 18th 2014.
 Students must enroll at UH Maui College, Hawai‘i Community College or Kaua‘i Community College and sign up for the courses before the August 1st submission deadline.
 It’s recommended to apply before the early admission deadline (July 15th) to ensure all paperwork is approved.

 For more information on the courses visit:Learn More & Apply Today!